Jeh3no/Godot-Simple-State-Machine-First-Person-Controller/README.md

 It's an asset, which means you can add it to an existing project without any issue.

-Simply download it, add it to your project, and get the files you want to use, that's all.
+Simply download it, add it to your project, and get the files you want to use, and add the following keybindings to your project :
+  - moveForward
+  - moveBackward
+  - moveLeft
+  - moveRight
+  - crouch
+  - run
+  - jump
+  - mouseMode

 # **Requets**